The Buggles: 1979–1980: The Age of Plastic

-With the Island recording contract having been secured, the Buggles recorded their debut studio album, The Age of Plastic, through 1979.
+With the Island recording contract having been secured, The Buggles recorded their debut studio album, The Age of Plastic, through 1979.
 Initially, the demo of "Video Killed the Radio Star" featured vocals by Tina Charles, who also helped fund the project.
 Although the song was primarily a Woolley composition, he ended his association with Horn and Downes to form the Camera Club before the song's release as a single.
 Making The Age of Plastic involved several months of tiresome and intense experimentation with studio equipment and techniques, struggling to capture the "magic" of the original demos.
-Debi Doss and Linda Jardim, the female voices on "Video Killed the Radio Star", contributed their vocals to other songs on the album as well.
+Debi Doss and Linda Jardim-Allan, the female voices on "Video Killed the Radio Star", contributed their vocals to other songs on the album as well.

 "Video Killed the Radio Star", the album's lead single, was released first in September 1979 to considerable commercial success, topping the chart in 16 countries.
-Its music video, directed by Russell Mulcahy, was the first aired on MTV in the United States on 1 August 1981.
+Its music video, directed by Russell Mulcahy, was the first video aired on MTV in the United States on 1 August 1981.
 Film composer Hans Zimmer makes a brief appearance in the video.
 The Age of Plastic was released in January 1980 and reached No. 27 on the UK Albums Chart.
 Three subsequent singles were released: "Living in the Plastic Age", "Clean, Clean" and "Elstree", all of which charted in the United Kingdom.

 1980–1981: Collaboration with Yes

 In early 1980, Horn and Downes began work on a second Buggles album in London, working in a studio next door to that of the progressive rock band Yes, who had lost vocalist Jon Anderson and keyboardist Rick Wakeman following failed recording sessions for a potential new album.
 In particular, Horn had been a long-standing fan of Yes.
 The Buggles offered a song to Yes, "We Can Fly from Here", but at the suggestion of Brian Lane, manager of both bands, Yes' bassist Chris Squire invited them to actually replace Anderson and Wakeman as members of Yes.
 Horn and Downes accepted the offer and joined Squire, Steve Howe and Alan White to record Drama.

-The absorption of the Buggles into Yes met with mixed reactions; the band was sometimes booed in the United Kingdom despite its chart position, but not in the United States.
+The absorption of The Buggles into Yes met with mixed reactions; the band was sometimes booed in the United Kingdom despite its chart position, but not in the United States.
 Horn admitted that he did not have Anderson's vocal range or style, which many fans missed, but most were still willing to give the new incarnation of Yes a chance.
 However, some press critics and fans were far less forgiving, especially in the United Kingdom.
 The US tour was much less financially successful than expected, and Yes disbanded in December 1980 after the Drama tour ended.